Hyperion-BT/helios-book/src/api/building/signing-and-submitting.md

 ## Signing

-The finalized transaction can be signed by a wallet, for example using the [CIP 30 DApp connector](https://cips.cardano.org/cips/cip30/):
+The finalized transaction can be signed by a wallet, for example using the [CIP 30 dApp connector](https://cips.cardano.org/cips/cip30/):

 ```js
 // in an async context